 Many nonprofits count on fees from client services as part of their annual income.
 It is a common misperception that all nonprofits get all their revenue from donations.
-In fact in 2013, according to the Urban Institute, 72 percent of charitable income was earned.
-That is, nonprofits commonly sell things or services to support their missions.
+In 2015, according to the Urban Institute, nearly half of the total revenue for public charities came from fees for services and goods.
+That is, nonprofits commonly sell things or services to help support their missions.

 At the other extreme are charities such as a local homeless shelter that may depend on donations from individuals and corporations plus some local government grants.

-If your nonprofit does decide to charge a fee for some service or if you sell a product, you should be aware of several things first.
+If your nonprofit does decide to charge a fee for a set of services or if you sell a product, you should be aware of several things first.

 Unrelated Business Income Tax (UBIT)

 For instance, the activity generating the earned income must be connected with your organization's mission.
 If it is not, you may be subject to the Unrelated Business Income Tax or UBIT.
-You put that mission on your application for 501(c)(3) tax exemption and the IRS expects your nonprofit to operate according to that mission.
+That mission goes on your application for 501(c)(3) tax exemption, and the IRS expects your nonprofit to operate according to that mission.